spamhaus/rspamd-dqs/README.md

 ## Final recommendations

-The configuration in the VBSpam survey makes exclusive use of our data, since our goal was to certify their quality, and to keep an eye on how we perform in the field.

-While the results are reasonably good, the malware/phishing scoring can certainly be improved by employing some additional actions that we recommend.

 - Install an antivirus software on your mailserver;
 - The modern rule of thumb for receiving email should be to "stay defensive", which is why we recommend doing basic attachment filtering by dropping all emails that contains potentially hazardous attachments, at *minimum* all file extensions that match this regex: